logo

 Just valuelink | top

-The easiest way is return string or bytes.
-String values are automatically convert to bytes, because it's WSGI internal.
-HTTP Response is 200 OK with text/html; character=utf-8" content type and default X-Powered-By header.
+The easiest way is to return a string or bytes.
+String values are automatically converted to bytes, because it is WSGI internal.
+The HTTP Response is 200 OK with text/html; charset=utf-8 content type and a default X-Powered-By header.

 @app.route('/some/path')